GSmithApps/hindent-lang-highlighter/README.md

 ## ToDo

-- [ ] the syntax highlighting on the lone dot doesn't seem to be working
+- [ ] the syntax highlighting on the lone dot for indentation needs to have a unique color... it doesn't seem to be working
 - [ ] we're capturing numbers that are part of identifiers and treating them as if they're numbers -- not identifiers